rrich-kray/blog-site2/README.md

 ![main screenshot](./public/images/screen1.png)

 This project was developed so that users can quickly and easily post about topics of their choosing, as well as comment on existing posts.
 As my first full-stack web application, it was an excellent introduction to backend/frontend integration, and also gave me the opportunity to work with new concepts like HTML templating and cookie storage.
 I also used this project as a means to familiarize myself with user input validation techniques using express middleware.
-Presently, I consider this an MVP build, and plan to introduce additional features and improvements in the future including
+Presently, I consider this an MVP build, and plan to introduce additional features and improvements in the future including the ability to search posts.

 ## Installation